MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/customize/index.md

 ## Drawer

-The **Drawer** is a second panel where tools of your choosing are displayed.
+The **Drawer** is a second panel where you can choose which tools to display.

 To open \(or close\) the **Drawer**, select `Escape`.